 While GAP Insurance is not a legal requirement for you to take out (unlike standard motor cover), it could prove an intelligent financial decision if your vehicle is written off.
 If you don’t have a GAP policy, you could be left with a large amount of money to pay – this could run into many thousands of pounds.

-Having a GAP Insurance policy during your lease gives you peace of mind so you don’t need worry about your money and you can enjoy your car!
+Having a GAP Insurance policy during your lease gives you peace of mind so you don’t need to worry about your money and you can enjoy your car!

 There are two ways you can pay for your policy: